wizard97/3400_team5electricboogaloo/docs/Lab1page.md

 [Here we demonstrate the potentiometer being used to adjust the LED's brightness](https://www.youtube.com/watch?v=AT2JbbWekOo)

 [Our finished product after Lab 1: The Spinning Robot!](https://www.youtube.com/watch?v=KmciZg2paYE)

+Leaving the link to the Markdown instructions here: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet